NiallHornFX/COMP5823M-Mini-Solvers/Notes/Lecture_Notes/COMP5823M_LectureNotes_05_ShapeInterpKinematicLink_12-10-21.md

 * Mapping objects to unit sphere.
 (Sig 1992, Shape Transformation for Polyhedral Objects)

-* Wang, Harmonic Parameterisation by Electorstatics (He plugging a lot of his papers here ! ) Parameterisation for correspondence mapping using intermediate unit sphere representation.
+* Wang, Harmonic Parameterisation by Electrostatics (He plugging a lot of his papers here ! ) Parameterisation for correspondence mapping using intermediate unit sphere representation.
 Then it becomes a simple sphere mapping problem for correspondence.

 ##### 2D Morphing :